Transition Smoothly To High School

 In the lead up to high school, start to increase chores and tasks that require more planning and organisation.
 They should be packing their own equipment for after-school sports and activities and scheduling their own homework and project tasks.
 Family whiteboards or calendars where everybody is responsible for writing in their own commitments and events are also a good idea.
 Organisation skills will mean the change in school structure will be less confronting.

 Help kids recognise that they will find their tribe at high school.
 They need to be realistic and recognise that it takes a while to make good friends but they will have lots of new acquaintances straight away.
 Orientation programs and camps at the beginning of the school year ensure they will get to know the other kids.
 At Santa Maria College we use most of the first week for orientation.
-There is no point getting straight into academics if kids don’t feel as though they belong or feel comfortable.
+There is no point in getting straight into academics if kids don’t feel as though they belong or feel comfortable.

 A couple of hints to pass on to kids if they need them: